What is homeopathy?

 If you have a medical savings account, check with the company.
 Some medical savings plans will allow you to withdraw funds for the cost of homeopathic care.
 It’s still your money, but at least it’s tax-free.

-Numerous studies authored over the last hundred years and more have shown homeopathy's efficacy.
+Numerous studies authored over the last hundred years and more have concluded that homeopathy works.
 Dana Ullman of Homeopathic Educational Services has a nice set of articles examining the issue.
-And here is a web page with literally thousands of studies finding Homeopathy effective.
+And here is a web page with literally thousands of studies that found homeopathy effective.

 If you wish to read the dissenting literature, there is plenty of it online, much of it funded directly or indirectly by a certain industry.
 The detractors are so prolific that one wonders where they find the time to write so much about something they have no intention of ever trying for themselves.